syorn96/pod-cats/README.md

 ## Stretch Goals
-* Allow users to share posts with other users in a feed ???
+* Allow users to share posts with other users in a feed
 * Available Cat adoption?
 * Cat articles, facts (third API)
 * Allow users to comment on cat posts
 * Edit favicon
 * Limited feed of posts, unless users scroll to display additional posts

-## Unsolved Problems

 ## Major Hurdles
+We ran into several issues as we dove deeper into this group project.
+The most apparent was getting our front/back ends to pass the correct data between each other.
+Mob-coding worked extremely well in our group to collaboratively break down and solve our issues with a collective mind.
+Our confidence grew with each tackled issue and provided some great momentum in what felt like a very fast project week.
+We're proud to deploy Pod-Cats, and we hope you smile using the application as much as we did developing it!